Briefpoint

 Step 3: Customization and Review

-Allow for customization of invoice templates to meet the firm’s branding and client’s preferences.
-Before sending, your legal team can review and adjust invoices if necessary, ensuring accuracy and client satisfaction.
+Allow for customization of invoice templates to meet the firm’s branding and clients’ preferences.
+Before sending, your team can put files through a legal review if necessary, ensuring accuracy and client satisfaction.

 Step 4: Electronic Delivery